ToshioCP/Gtk4-tutorial/src/sec21.src.md

 A user can choose a font on the dialog.
 If the user clicks on the "select" button, the dialog disappears.
 And the font information is given to the GtkFontDialogButton instance.
-The font data is taken with the method `gtk_font_dialog_button_get_font_desc`.
+The font data is retrieved with the method `gtk_font_dialog_button_get_font_desc`.
 It returns a pointer to the PangoFontDescription structure.

 Pango is a text layout engine.
 The [documentation](https://docs.gtk.org/Pango/index.html) is on the internet.

-PangoFontDescription is a C structure and it isn't allowed to access directly.
+PangoFontDescription is a C structure and it isn't allowed to be accessed directly.
 The document is [here](https://docs.gtk.org/Pango/struct.FontDescription.html).
 If you want to retrieve the font information, there are several functions.